-Assist in hosting special, sport and social events for individuals with physical and cognitive disabilities.
-Activities include special events/socials and teaching and adapting sports skills for individuals with disabilities.
+Assist in hosting special, sport and social events for individuals with physical and cognitive disabilities, seniors and veterans.
+Activities include special events, socials, tours, teaching and adapting sports skills for individuals with disabilities.

 Track maintenance begins in April.
 Assist in the weekly operation of BMX by providing technical assistance at practices and races.
 Duties include bike inspection, registration, scoring, staging, corner marshaling, and concessions.

-Campground hosts assist campers by answering questions, explaining the rules in a pleasant and helpful manner, providing directions and assisting with check-in.
-Volunteers may also help with the campground recreation program, maintenance of flower beds and restroom monitoring.
+Assist campers by answering questions, explaining the rules in a pleasant and helpful manner, providing directions and assisting with check-in.
+Volunteers may also help with maintaining flower beds and monitoring restrooms for cleanliness.

 Memorial Day to Labor Day